hjkwak91/Resume/README.md

     iOS Application for downloading and playing video files.
 You can play and download the video file and management the files.

+ - YESFILE/APPLEFILE SHORTCUT APP: Android (Contributed 100%)

+    Android Application for Web shortcut which have player for on-demend mp4 streaming. app in onestore has fuction for in-app purcahse.(in PlayStore/ Onestore)

 ## Education
 ### Degree
 - Korea University (2010.03 ~ 2017.02)